Repurposed Drugs: The Future of Medicine

 There are several benefits to using repurposed drugs.

-Human function and physiology is nothing more than a series of biochemical and metabolic pathways.
+Human function and physiology are nothing more than a series of biochemical and metabolic pathways.
 See below.
-If you know what pathway you need to target to treat a condition, you can work backwards and see if a drug already approved by the FDA targets that desired pathway.
+This is your body in a nutshell.
+If you know what pathway you need to target to treat a condition, you can work backward and see if a drug already approved by the FDA Â targets that desired pathway.

 New Patented Drugs vs. Repurposed Drugs

-It can take 12 to 18 years to bring a new drug to market at a cost for anywhere from $1 billion to $2 billion.
+It can take 12 to 18 years to bring a new drug to market at a cost of anywhere from $1 billion to $2 billion.
 To repurpose an existing drug can take as little as 1 to 3 years.
 Repurposed drugs can be invaluable in the management of rare diseases.
 If a disease is rare, there is little incentive for drug companies to incur the cost of developing a new drug for a very small market, and if they do, the price tag for the novel medication is likely to be very expensive.

 Repurposing: Not Limited to Drugs

 Repurposing is not limited to prescription medication.
-Over the counter medication and nutritional supplements many times can be repurposed as part of a treatment regimen.
+Over-the-counter medication and nutritional supplements many times can be repurposed as part of a treatment regimen.

 The Potential of Repurposed Drugs